marsipu/mne-pipeline-hd/README.md

 I would recommend to install in an own conda environment with:
 `conda env create -n mne -f environment.yml`
 2. `conda activate mne`
-3. `conda install -c conda-forge pyqt=5.12`
-4. Navigate to the folder within the command line where you want the pipeline-script to be installed
+3. Navigate to the folder within the command line where you want the pipeline-script to be installed
-5. `pip install -e git+https://github.com/marsipu/mne_pipeline_hd.git#egg=mne_pipeline_hd`
+4. `pip install -e git+https://github.com/marsipu/mne_pipeline_hd.git#egg=mne_pipeline_hd`
-6. Navigate into the first mne_pipeline_hd folder
+5. Navigate into the first mne_pipeline_hd folder
-7. `pip install -r requirements.txt`
+6. `pip install -r requirements.txt`

 **Start**

-Start the pipeline from the command line with `python mne_pipeline_hd` (you have to be in ther first "mne_pipeline_hd" directory)
+Start the pipeline from the command line with `python mne_pipeline_hd` (you have to be in the first "mne_pipeline_hd" directory)

 _or_